jhaskinsjr/nebula/README.md

-# Welcome to μService-SIMulator: The World's First Cloud-Native Microarchitecture Simulation Framework!
+# μService-SIMulator: The Cloud-Native Microarchitecture Simulation Framework!

 μService-SIMulator (ussim) is a framework for developing cyce-accurate microprocessor simulators.
 Currently, Python libraries for decoding and